 North Ocean Park

-Located north of Pompano Beach, North Ocean Park is a beautiful sandy stretch of beach along the Atlantic Ocean.
+Located north of Pompano Beach, North Ocean Park is a beautiful sandy stretch of sand along the Atlantic Ocean.
 Alongside its crystalline waters, you’ll dazzle at breathtaking views of the Hillsboro Inlet Lighthouse, dating back to 1907.

 North Ocean Park is also a popular spot for kitesurfing.
 In favorable conditions, you can see dozens of kiteboarders zig-zagging through the water.
 Boaters, swimmers, and snorkelers will also enjoy launching their water adventures from North Ocean Park.